by Ovidiu Brazdau

 The perspective we take on a situation, using words, is so powerful that, as time goes by, we all feel what we think (after the necessary time in which our brain forms new neural structures on that specific language structure).
 On this topic, I like an interview with Tanya Luhrmann, she talks about how people in religious cults experience what they believe in.

 In the ego development theory, Susanne Cook-Greuter describes six types of perspectives.
 The perspective “pattern” begins in childhood with a narrow focus, and during development, it widens more and more: the first person perspective is a focus on the self; the second person perspective is a focus on self and other; the third person perspective is a focus on an observer who can focus on another self and other(s) and so on.
-So, we need to ask ourselves the question: If perspective doesn’t reflect objective reality, what is, in fact, reality?
+So, we need to ask ourselves the question: If the perspective doesn’t reflect objective reality, what is, in fact, reality?

-Attention is the “scanner” that connects us with various sources (internal and external), making all this information available for our awareness and for the conscious experience.
+Attention is the “scanner” that connects us with various sources (internal and external), making all this information available for our awareness and the conscious experience.
 In the transformation process, it is necessary to break the addiction to “narrow” focus (tunnel vision) and to use a type of attention that is called “diffuse” attention, or attention to the big picture.
 Another term that I found in the literature is “full view vision”

 Lester Fehmi, a researcher at Princeton who studied the synchrony of the brain wave activity, discovered that if we embrace the entire perceptive field, including the peripheral vision, we get a whole-brain-alpha-synchrony.
 In his paper “Attention to attention”, Fehmi concludes that “how we pay attention determines significantly and immediately our experience, physiology, and behavior.
 How we pay attention determines our subjective experience of our own identity and our objective experience of internal and external sensation and perception.
 Also, we can learn to flexibly choose and determine how we attend.
 Certainly most of us have the ability to choose the direction of our narrow attention, in order to choose to experience any subset of available stimuli at any given time.
 With training, we can also choose to broaden the scope of our attention to include a more diffuse and integrated background awareness of available stimuli, even in multiple sense modalities simultaneously.
 Moreover, we can choose to flexibly pay attention in other ways which help us function more or less well in specific conditions.”

 He describes four types of attention, based on the narrow/diffuse category, but also adding another characteristic – our connection with the world we observe.
-We can have an objective style, looking at things as if from outside, as an objective observer, or we can be immersed/absorbed in experience, being in contact with all the objects in our attentional field.
+We can have an objective style, looking at things as if from outside, as an objective observer, or we can be immersed/absorbed in the experience, being in contact with all the objects in our attentional field.

-The four types are: narrow-objective, narrow-immersed, diffuse-objective and diffuse-immersed.
+The four types are narrow-objective, narrow-immersed, diffuse-objective and diffuse-immersed.
 The style that includes all of them is called by Fehmi “open focus” attention: “Open Focus includes diffuse, narrow, objective, and immersed forms of attention – all occurring more or less equally and simultaneously, with a concurrent awareness of their presence.
 The ultimate goal of Open Focus training is to attain the attentional flexibility adequate for moving freely by degrees among and within attentional styles, including all, at times, simultaneously and equally”.
 Some detailed video explanations are available online.

 Breaking the addiction to narrow focus is the first step for becoming more conscious.
-In the western societies, we were educated to pay attention in a narrow-absorbed way.
+In western societies, we were educated to pay attention in a narrow-absorbed way.
 How to do it, then?
 Try contemplative exercises.
 However, many of the contemplation practices don’t instruct the participant to connect with the object of attention, but to remain a detached observer, so I would say learning Open Focus style would be a good starting point for training the attentional mechanisms.

 A simple exercise that I used with my students is “dividing attention”, This is an attentional schema that allows us to attend simultaneously to various visual objects (in a diffuse-visual-way described above), and in the same time to attend to our other senses – touch, hear, smell, our inner body sensation, our feelings, and our thinking.
-Then we can add the collective perspective above all this, and observe, e.g. the differences between our own emotions and the emotions we perceive from the environment and from people around us.
+Then we can add the collective perspective above all this and observe, e.g. the differences between our own emotions and the emotions we perceive from the environment and people around us.
 Then we can add the temporal line, noticing the differences between the information we access from past, present, or if our internal processing has taken us into future predictions.
-In time, using this exercise in various settings and moments of the day, we are able to break the narrow focus addiction and embrace a richer perspective.
-A visual exercise that creates the full view vision is to keep a narrow focus on the horizon line, and then slowly embracing the peripheral vision of the world below and above and the depths between the eyes and the horizon.
+In time, using this exercise in various settings and moments of the day, we can break the narrow focus addiction and embrace a richer perspective.
+A visual practice that creates the full view vision is to keep a narrow focus on the horizon line, and then slowly embracing the peripheral vision of the world below and above and the depths between the eyes and the horizon.

 The idea that attention is a “spot” is still the current paradigm in psychology, but it looks like the attention is more flexible than we thought.
-Dave Carmel, researcher at University of Edinburgh posits that attention is not something like… a “beam”, but rather, attention is a kind of “optical fiber” channel, with thousands of sub-channels that can acquire information from the environment, no matter if they are in the “narrow spot” or not.
+Dave Carmel, a researcher at the University of Edinburgh posits that attention is not something like… a “beam”, but rather, attention is a kind of “optical fiber” channel, with thousands of sub-channels that can acquire information from the environment, no matter if they are in the “narrow spot” or not.

 For the non-conceptual self, there is only one time: now.
 For the cognitive self, there are 3 forms available, past, present and future.
-The Man from Earth is a movie that gives an excellent example on what a larger time-view can do for our perspectives.
+The Man from Earth is a movie that gives an excellent example of what a larger time-view can do for our perspectives.

-An exercise I like and I found it to be quite challenging, is the practice that requires focusing our attention in the here-now, while we talk and recall memories and information from the past.
+An exercise I like, and it is quite challenging, is the practice that requires focusing our attention in the here-now, while we talk and recall memories and information from the past.
 Especially when we talk about meaningful emotional experiences from the past, they tend to conjure our attention and to make us re-live the past, forgetting about the present.
 Still, through practice, one can learn to focus and simultaneously keep both the past and the present.
 To do this exercise, just begin to tell a story from the past, including all the emotional aspects, while paying attention to the present moment environment.
 And try to stay both in the present and in the past.
 This will help you differentiate between the information sent to you by memory engrams and the information sent to you by here-now stimuli.

 A documentary I like, related to spatial filter, is The Overview Effect.

-Attention-to-space reduces the importance of the ego, and brings-in the feeling of interconnectedness.
+Attention-to-space reduces the importance of the ego, and brings in the feeling of interconnectedness.

 Fehmi’s research showed that “appropriately shifting emphasis from narrow to diffuse and from objective to absorbed styles of attention, to the feelings of pain and body and space simultaneously dissolves even the most extreme pains.
 Most notable among pains that have dissolved in response to this technique are those in relation to birthing, kidney stones, interstitial cystitis, endometriosis, ulcers, irritable bowel syndrome, back pain, headaches, colitis and phantom limb pain.
 It is not unusual for this pain dissolving attention technique to bring about long-term remission of symptoms.
 In addition, emotional pains such as anxiety, panic, depression, feelings of guilt, loss and failure also have dissolved.”